zchochul/AliceO2/README.md

 and then after clicking on _1 commits ahead_ this page will show up and on it you need to create pull request<br>
 ![image](https://user-images.githubusercontent.com/87480906/170225312-9e5479a9-b3a0-4ac5-8a10-7ad6653ce84b.png)

+### Clang formatting
+In order to add changes to official repo, your code needs to pass clang formatting test.
+What you need to do is quite easy, just enter clang environment by using `alienv enter Clang/latest` and then in the directory you have files you want to add, type `find . -iname "*.h" -o -iname "*.cxx" | xargs clang-format -style=file -i`.
+Keep in mind that this command changes only .h and .cxx, but you can add more or change to fit your files.

 ### Adding changes to fork branch
 1.  `git pull --rebase` if you are not up-to-date with [AliceO2Group/O2Physics](https://github.com/AliceO2Group/O2Physics) repo.
 2.  `git add `